For those new to this website:

 Can I test this myself at home?

 When you test something like this (anything with a metal substrate actually, and specifically anything made of galvanized metal) it may or may not test positive with a reactive agent test (like a LeadCheck® swab).
 If metals (any metal objects) do test positive with a reactive agent test, the positive is often much more faint (faint pink or red), than when you might test paint that is positive for Lead at the same level.
-However, sometimes with galvanized metal the swab will turn bright pink.
-The variation in results when testing a metal substrate (even if it is already known to be high lead) is because the swab testing methodology (including reactive agent tests for Lead) are specifically designed for testing paints and other surface coatings — not metal substrates.
-Metal substrates can only reliably and quantitatively tested using a high-precision XRF instrument.
+However, sometimes with galvanized metal, the swab will turn bright pink.
+The variation in results when testing a metal substrate (even if it is already known to be high Lead) is because the swab testing methodology (including reactive agent tests for Lead) is specifically designed for testing paints and other surface coatings — not metal substrates.
+Metal substrates can only be reliably and quantitatively tested using a high-precision XRF instrument.

 But is this actually a problem?

 In a word, yes.
 In my experience (based on garden soil testing I have completed around the country over the years) this is a real problem — a real potential source of Lead exposure to humans.
 Where there is chicken wire installed, I have consistently found the soil near that wire is more likely to test positive for a high level of Lead (usually measurably higher levels than the surrounding soil that one might otherwise find in a garden or chicken coop).
 The only exception to this is if the soil is heavily contaminated already because it is next to a Lead-painted building or there are other Lead-painted components in the garden or chicken coop.